What I value in a job

 Location

-I only consider work in downtown Portland, Oregon, or with a fully-distributed company.
+I only consider remote work, or in very special cases, downtown Portland, Oregon.
+Further, for remote positions, you should have a healthy culture of remote inclusivity.
 I'm not interested in working at a company with only a handful of remote workers because when the majority of employees are centralized in one place, inevitably the remote workers get left out of a lot of discussion.
-Fully distributed teams are better at ensuring all communication happens online.
+Fully or mostly distributed teams are better at ensuring all communication happens online.
 See this post for more perspective on how this alienates remote workers.

 Company type and size